- Describe the structure of cell membranes

-A cell’s plasma membrane defines the boundary of the cell and determines the nature of its contact with the environment.
+A cell’s plasma membrane defines the cell, outlines its borders, and determines the nature of its interaction with its environment.
 Cells exclude some substances, take in others, and excrete still others, all in controlled quantities.
-Plasma membranes enclose the borders of cells, but rather than being a static bag, they are dynamic and constantly in flux.
-The plasma membrane must be sufficiently flexible to allow certain cells, such as red blood cells and white blood cells, to change shape as they pass through narrow capillaries.
-These are the more obvious functions of a plasma membrane.
-In addition, the surface of the plasma membrane carries markers that allow cells to recognize one another, which is vital as tissues and organs form during early development, and which later plays a role in the “self” versus “non-self” distinction of the immune response.
+The plasma membrane must be very flexible to allow certain cells, such as red and white blood cells, to change shape as they pass through narrow capillaries.
+These are the more obvious plasma membrane functions.
+In addition, the plasma membrane’s surface carries markers that allow cells to recognize one another, which is vital for tissue and organ formation during early development, and which later plays a role in the immune response’s “self” versus “non-self” distinction.

 Fluid Mosaic Model